+In 1994, NHTSA revised its method of estimating lives saved by safety belts.
+The previous method incorporated survey data from states with and without belt use laws.
+The current method relies on police-reported restraint use information for each individual occupant fatality.
+In addition, the estimate now includes lives saved in passenger vehicles at ALL seating positions, where previously it had been front outboard positions only.
+Both methods address only occupants age 5 years and older; younger occupants should be restrained by child safety seats or booster seats, as appropriate.
 The 1996 NHTSA study, Crash Outcome Data Evaluation System (CODES), linked traffic and medical records in seven states to assess total costs of injury from motor vehicle crashes.
 The study found that the average inpatient costs for crash victims who were not using safety belts were 55 percent higher than for those who were belted.

-Safety Belt Use, 1975-2000 135,102 123.213 112,016 100,998 90,248 79,834 70,044 60,838 52,491 1975-92 1993 1994 1995 1998 1999 2000 1996 1997 safety belts.

-Figure 1.
-Cumulative Estimated Number of Lives Saved by

-"From 1975 through

-2000, an estimated

-135,102 lives

-were saved by

 Ejection from the vehicle is one of the most injurious events that can happen to a person in a crash.
-In fatal crashes, 75 percent of passenger car occupants who were totally ejected from the vehicle were killed.
-Safety belts are effective in preventing total ejections: only 1 percent of the occupants reported to have been using restraints were totally ejected, compared with 22 percent of the unrestrained occupants.
+In fatal crashes in 2001, 75 percent of passenger car occupants who were totally ejected from the vehicle were killed.
+Safety belts are effective in preventing total ejections: only 1 percent of the occupants reported to have been using restraints were totally ejected, compared with 24 percent of the unrestrained occupants.
+Air Bags In 1995, NHTSA revised its method for calculating lives saved by air bags.

-Air Bags

-In 1995, NHTSA revised its method for calculating lives saved by air bags.
 The estimates in Table 1 reflect this revision.
 Air bags, combined with lap/shoulder safety belts, offer the most effective safety protection available today for passenger vehicle occupants.

-It is estimated that, as of 2000, more than 106 million air-bag-equipped passenger vehicles were on the road, including 81 million with dual air bags.

-In 2000, an estimated 1,584 lives were saved by air bags.
-From 1987 to 2000, a total of 6,553 lives were saved.
+It is estimated that, as of 2001, more than 120 million air-bag-equipped passenger vehicles were on the road, including 96 million with dual air bags.
+In 2001, an estimated 1,816 lives were saved by air bags.
+From 1987 to 2001, a total of 8,369 lives were saved.
 Beginning September 1997 (model year 1998), all new passenger cars were required to have driver and passenger air bags, along with manual lap/shoulder safety belts.
 The same requirement applies to light trucks beginning in September 1998.
 Air bags are supplemental protection and are not designed to deploy in all crashes.
 Most are designed to inflate in a moderate-to-severe frontal crash.
 Some crashes at lower speeds may result in injuries, but generally not the serious injuries that air bags are designed to prevent.
 For this and other reasons, lap/shoulder belts should always be used, even in a vehicle with an air bag.
 Children in rear-facing child seats should not be placed in the front seat of vehicles equipped with passenger-side air bags.
 The impact of a deploying air bag striking a rear-facing child seat could result in injury to the child.

-Benefits of Child Restraint Use

-In 2000, there were 529 passenger vehicle occupant fatalities among children under 5 years of age.
-Of these 529 fatalities, an estimated 251 (or 47 percent) were totally unrestrained.
+Benefits of Child Restraint Use In 2001, there were 497 passenger vehicle occupant fatalities among children under 5 years of age.
+Of these 497 fatalities, an estimated 242 (or 49 percent) were totally unrestrained.

-Among children under 5 years old, an estimated 316 lives were saved in 2000 by child restraint use.
-Of these 316 lives saved, 282 were associated with the use of child safety seats and 33 with the use of adult belts.
+Among children under 5 years old, an estimated 269 lives were saved in 2001 by child restraint use.
+Of these 269 lives saved, 235 were associated with the use of child safety seats and 34 with the use of adult belts.
+"Between 1987 and 2001, 8,369 lives were saved by air bags."
+At 100 percent child safety seat use for children under 5, an estimated 407 lives (that is, an additional 138) could have been saved in 2001.
+Over the period 1975 through 2001, an estimated 5,085 lives were saved by child restraints.